fabianaapateanu/training-mobile-basic-project/README.md

 Create new Maven Project in IntelliJ:

 1. Go to File -> New Project
-2. From the left side select Maven adn click Next (Java Sdk should aleardy be defined)
+2. From the left side select Maven adn click Next (Java Sdk should already be defined)
 3. On the next page you need to fill: groupId, artifactId, version

 Please use the following names for the Maven project, but replace with your name value where specified: